ibm-cloud-docs/cloud-object-storage/firewall.md

 You can learn more about how context-based restrictions work in the [detailed documentation](/docs/account?topic=account-context-restrictions-create&interface=ui), or you can follow a [quick tutorial](/docs/cloud-object-storage?topic=cloud-object-storage-cos-tutorial-cbr).

-Any Activity Tracker or audit log events generated will come from the context-based restrictions service, and not {{site.data.keyword.cos_short}}.
+Audit log events generated will come from the context-based restrictions service, and not {{site.data.keyword.cos_short}}.
 {: tip}

 If no rules are applicable to a particular resource, access is determined by IAM policies and the presence of a legacy bucket firewall.